- As low as $814/Night

 The Penthouse Suite is the entire upstairs of this Victorian dream.
 Complete with two king bedrooms, two bathrooms, and two twin bunk beds in the living area, this space sleeps up to 8 people.

-The kitchen is entirely supplied and equipped.
-Appreciate the impressive Charleston style porch as well.
+The kitchen is completely supplied and equipped.
+Appreciate the striking Charleston style porch as well.
 Off-street parking supplied (a rarity downtown!).
 We offer high-speed WiFi and Intelligent TVs throughout.

 Guest Access: